-AUGUSTA – As Domestic Violence Awareness Month comes to an end, the Maine Coalition to End Domestic Violence (MCEDV) is recognizing individuals who have contributed significantly towards creating safety and justice for survivors of domestic abuse and violence with its Champions of Change Awards.
+AUGUSTA – As Domestic Violence Awareness Month comes to an end, the Maine Coalition to End Domestic Violence (MCEDV) recognizes individuals who have contributed significantly towards creating safety and justice for domestic abuse and violence survivors its Champions of Change Awards.
 The awards were given virtually due to the COVID-19 pandemic.

 The first honoree is the late Juliet Holmes-Smith, who had a long career as an attorney working on domestic abuse survivors.
 Most recently, in her role as the Executive Director of Maine’s Volunteer Lawyer’s Project, Juliet focused on expanding access to pro bono representation for survivors of abuse, working alongside MCEDV and other partners to recruit volunteer attorneys to the cause.
 In addition to expanding options for representation, she was an active voice at many influential policy tables.

 MCEDV’s Public Policy Director Andrea Mancuso speaks of Juliet’s contributions, “In working with survivors across the state to get survivors referred for help, recruiting pro bono attorneys, cheerleading the need for pro bono attorneys, training these attorneys to work with survivors effectively, and lifting at every opportunity the gaps that still exist in our civil legal system for survivors who rely on the courts of their long-term safety, Juliet truly was a Champion of Change.”

 Juliet passed away in August.
 She is dearly missed.
 View her tribute video here.

 MCEDV is also honoring the advocates who work and volunteer at its nine member programs across the state.
 Since COVID-19 arrived in Maine, advocates have demonstrated immense resiliency and creativity to maintain and transform core services to meet the needs of this current moment.